Huskydog9988/docker-db-backup/README.md

 # Run the script
 go run .

+# Or use the docker image
+docker run --rm -it -v "$PWD:$PWD" -w "$PWD" ghcr.io/huskydog9988/docker-db-backup:latest
 ```

 The script will then dump the databases to the `out` folder, and continue to run every 5 minutes because of the cron option.